JHYdotSource/observer-resize/README.md

 - Compatible with most modern browsers released since 2020
 - Lots of data from callback function
 - Flexible in Handling inline and block size

-https://jhydotsource.github.io/observer-resize/
+- Can be removed if not needed anymore

+### Container Queries
+Container Queries are quite flexible and easy to use.

+#### Contra
+- Browser Support even on modern browsers
+- No knowledge of parent element
+- No events/functions, class or attribute changes possible

+#### Pro
+- Easy to use and flexible nesting with media queries
+- No javaScript needed
+- Flexible/Resuable
+- Less Code no if/else chaining nessecary
+- Flexible handling of inline and block size

+## Conclusion
+Each of the techniques has its advantages and disadvantages.
+Often their use depends on which browsers can be supported in the project.
+Also crucial is the question of whether you only want to influence the styling or trigger functions and dynamically reload content at the same time.
+The JavaScript functions can be suspended arbitrarily while the CSS remains.

+See the following demo for direct comparison: https://jhydotsource.github.io/observer-resize/

+Also take a look at the source code to understand the differences.